-Synergistically optimizing electrocaloric effect and temperature span in KNN-based ceramics utilizing relaxor multiphase boundary
+Synergistically optimizing electrocaloric effects and temperature span in KNN-based ceramics utilizing a relaxor multiphase boundary

-A combination of large adiabatic temperature change (∆T) and wide temperature span (Tspan) in lead-free ceramics is highly desired to develop eco-friendly and high-efficient solid-state refrigeration based on electrocaloric effect.
-However, the unsuccess in synergistically optimizing both large ∆T and wide Tspan in one material impedes practical applications of electrocaloric refrigeration technology.
-Here, a relaxor multiphase boundary (RMPB) is structured in (1-x)(K0.49Na0.49Li0.02)(Nb0.8Ta0.2)O3–xCaZrO3 (KNLNT–xCZ) ceramics through intentional composition engineering, successfully achieving a region of multiphase coexistence accompanied by diffuse phase transition.
-A moderate ∆T (0.63 K under 80 kV cm–1) with wide Tspan (43 K within 90% ∆T attenuation) is obtained in relaxor KNLNT–5CZ ceramic with coexistence of R-O-T phase.
-Results indicate that a coupling effect original from multi-directional polarization and polar nano-regions (PNRs) in RMPB contributes to the excellent performance combining large ∆T and wide Tspan.
-This work not only expands the applications of KNN-based ceramics from electric energy storage and piezoelectric applications to refrigeration field, but also opens up a new design avenue for the development of high performance electrocaloric materials with broad temperature ranges.
+A combination of large adiabatic temperature change (ΔT) and wide temperature span (Tspan) in lead-free ceramics is highly desired to develop eco-friendly and highly efficient solid-state refrigeration based on electrocaloric effects.
+However, the lack of success in synergistically optimizing both large ΔT and wide Tspan in one material impedes the practical applications of electrocaloric refrigeration technology.
+Here, a relaxor multiphase boundary (RMPB) is structured in (1 − x)(K0.49Na0.49Li0.02)(Nb0.8Ta0.2)O3–xCaZrO3 (KNLNT–xCZ) ceramics through intentional composition engineering, successfully achieving a region of multiphase coexistence accompanied by diffuse phase transition.
+A moderate ΔT (0.63 K under 80 kV cm−1) with a wide Tspan (43 K within 90% ΔT attenuation) is obtained in a relaxor KNLNT–5CZ ceramic with the coexistence of an R–O–T phase.
+The results indicate that a coupling effect originally from multi-directional polarization and polar nano-regions (PNRs) in RMPB contributes to the excellent performance combining large ΔT and wide Tspan.
+This work not only expands the applications of KNN-based ceramics from electric energy storage and piezoelectric applications to the refrigeration field, but also opens up a new design avenue for the development of high performance electrocaloric materials with broad temperature ranges.

 - This article is part of the themed collection: Journal of Materials Chemistry C HOT Papers